Yosemite National Park

 (viii)

-The conservation outlook for this site has been assessed as "good with some concerns" in the latest assessment cycle.
+The conservation outlook for this site has been assessed as "significant concern" in the latest assessment cycle.
 Explore the Conservation Outlook Assessment for the site below.
 You have the option to access the summary, or the detailed assessment.

 Yosemite National Park lies in the heart of California.
 With its 'hanging' valleys, many waterfalls, cirque lakes, polished domes, moraines and U-shaped valleys, it provides an excellent overview of all kinds of granite relief fashioned by glaciation.
 At 600–4,000 m, a great variety of flora and fauna can also be found here. © UNESCO